 What Exactly is “Normal Wear and Tear”?

-As a landlord, keeping your rental property in good condition is a priority, but distinguishing between normal wear and tear and actual property damage can sometimes be a challenge.
+As a landlord, keeping your rental unit in good condition is a priority, but distinguishing between normal wear and tear and actual property damage can sometimes be a challenge.

 This distinction matters because it determines what can be deducted from the tenant's security deposit and helps landlords maintain fair expectations for your short and long-term tenants.